 We've also been assured that the Russian government wants to work with Georgia in a constructive spirit and we hope that now the way forward is for Russia and Georgia to cooperate both on South Ossetia and Abkhazia, but also to cooperate in the Georgian investigation of this incident.
 We're going to follow it closely, we're going to evaluate the information.

-And what is the status of the discussion of the radar station at Qabala in Azerbaijan?
+RFE/RL: And what is the status of the discussion of the radar station at Qabala in Azerbaijan?
 Is this off the table?

-Can you tell us about the latest round of the U.S.-Azerbaijan democracy and human-rights dialogue?
+RFE/RL: Can you tell us about the latest round of the U.S.-Azerbaijan democracy and human-rights dialogue?
 What are your main concerns in terms of Azerbaijan's democratic development?